teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 #### 3. **Design the Tutor Instructions**
    - Provide **guidance on how the tutor should engage with students**.
 Think about how it should encourage students to explain their thinking and reflect on their methods.

    > *For example: “Ask students to explain their steps clearly.
-If their explanation isn’t clear, try asking, ‘What made you choose that method?’
-Encourage them to explore other strategies.”*
+If their explanation is unclear, try asking, ‘Can you walk me through your thinking on that step?’
+Encourage them to explore alternative strategies.”*

-   Use this as inspiration to craft instructions that fit your goals and teaching style.

 #### 4. **Set Guidelines for the Moderator**
    - Define how the **moderator should review and adjust the AI responses**.
 This can help ensure that the tutor promotes exploration rather than giving direct answers, and that conversations remain encouraging and helpful.